LEARN FROM OUR EXPERT

 With modern techniques and anesthetics the procedure is much faster and with less discomfort than there has ever been.
 A similar anesthetic as the one used by Apex dentist will be used for the root canal.
 For the first few days after treatment, your tooth may feel sensitive to the bite.
 This discomfort can be relieved with over-the-counter or prescription medications in order to control normal post-treatment discomfort.

-Will I Feel Anything After Root Canal Treatment?
+Will I Fell Anything After Root Canal Treatment?

 In most cases the discomfort will subside dramatically within the first 24-48 hours.
 Any sensitivity to cold, hot or even breathing air "in" will be gone after your visit.
 Nevertheless, you may experience mild discomfort to pressure that could last for several days after treatment.
 Taking over-the-counter medications such as aspirin, Advil, Motrin, or Aleve usually relieves this discomfort.
 Tylenol has been proven not to be as effective as aspirin, etc., because it does not have the anti-inflammatory component as these other medications.
 The most common complaint is tenderness to touch, bite, tapping or chewing on the tooth.
 It is recommended to refrain from any of the above until Apex dentist permanently restores your tooth.